Find Affordable College Courses

 Clemson, SC

-Clemson University did quite well in this year’s ranking of the most popular places for physics students to get a doctor’s degree.
-It came in at #9 on the list.
-Located in the large suburb of Clemson, Clemson is a public school with a very large student population.
+Clemson University landed the #9 spot in the 2023 rankings for the most popular doctor’s degree physics programs.
+Located in the suburb of Clemson, Clemson is a public school with a very large student population.

 Women make up 33% of the physics majors at the school.